swift-everywhere/swift-package-builds/README.md

-# swift-android-builds
+# Android Builder for Swift Packages

-Android Builder for Swift Packages
+This repository is an automated builder for various Swift packages to check for Android compatibility